peridio/docs/src/docs/cli/products/add-user.md

 ---
-title: create
+title: add-user
 ---

-# peridio device-certificates create
+# peridio products add-user

-Create a device certificate.
+Associate a user with a product.

 ## Flags